International Dark Sky Week: Implications of light pollution

 Leaving lights on that are not in use can lead to the waste of economic cost expenditures.
 Conservation and efficiency is necessary for environmental responsibility.
 The invention of LED lights, dimmers, motion sensors and times have reduced the amount of energy used.

 Legislation

-The best way to take action to promote dark skies is to get involved in local government.
-There are templates for light ordinances that can legally ban the use of harmful lights and limit commercial lighting to a specific curfew.
 Currently, there are no nationwide standards regarding light pollution.
 However, select cities across the United States and Canada are taking initiative to facilitate dark sky cities in order to reduce light pollution and view the night sky within city limits.